datapop-upf/dataPreprocessing/README.md

 # dataPreprocessing
-Generic solution to preprocess data and output a final df
+Generic solution to preprocess data from Twitter text for Datapop